niplav/site/daygame_cost_benefit.md

 attractiveness, speed of learning, effort exerted in daygame, logistics and much much more.

-I will also assume that one in three dates leads to a lay:
+I will also assume that one in three series of dates with the same woman leads to a lay:

 	dateratio::{3*ratio(x)}